Optimal Transport for $e/\pi^0$ Particle Classification in LArTPC Neutrino Experiments: Conclusion

 Optimal transport (OT) has been shown to perform well on event classification tasks for collider physics data~\cite{Cai:2020vzx, Cai:2021hnn, Craig:2024rlv}, which motivated this study in which we performed the first implementation of OT on neutrino LArTPC data.
 In this work, we have applied OT to $e/\pi^0$ separation, a challenging pattern recognition task.
 We developed pre-processing techniques crucial for OT to be effective and tested 2D and 3D OT, both on their own and as inputs for interpretable ML methods, including kNN and SVM.
 MicroBooNE Open Datasets~\cite{bib:uBopendataincl,bib:uBopendatanue} were used, which incorporate a realistic simulation of the MicroBooNE detector providing a robust framework to test performance.
 All methods significantly outperform the traditional reconstruction algorithm Pandora, and in particular combining 3DOT with SVM post-processing is shown to have the best performance out of all methods considered, with accuracy ranging from $74.2-87.6 \%$ and AUC ranging from $82.2-94.0\%$ depending on the energy bin.
 The fact that OT significantly outperforms traditional reconstruction methods in this task can be explained by its ability to quantify features that distinguish single-shower ($e$) vs. two-shower ($\pi^0$) events by utilizing the calorimetric charge distribution in the event.
 This bypasses high-level EM shower reconstruction algorithms and hence avoids many bottlenecks and inefficiencies which have, to date, limited the performance of traditional methods.\\

 There are a variety of future directions motivated by this work.
 The success of OT methods applied to $e/\pi^0$ particle classification suggests applying OT to other reconstruction problems in LArTPC experiments such as $e/\gamma$ separation.
 The computational complexity of standard OT distance calculations warrants exploring strategies such linearized optimal transport (LOT)~\cite{Cai:2020vzx} for better computational efficiency.
-Finally, it would be worthwhile to explore the prospects for integrating OT into the reconstruction pipeline of neutrino LArTPC experiments comprising the SBN program and DUNE.
+Finally, it would be worthwhile to explore the prospects for integrating OT into the reconstruction pipeline of neutrino LArTPC experiments comprising the SBN program and DUNE using a variety of charge readout methods.
+While this work has shown promising performance using wire-based TPC images, comparable performance is expected for strip-based detectors and OT may be even more suited to pixel-based readout thanks to its intrinsic 3D readout.